Bunkai9448/digipet_PSP/RE_Guide.md

 - Remember the first step of this guide?
 You used CriPackedFileMaker to get the files inside your CPK.
 Well, this is the following up step.
 Same tool, different task.
 Time to rebuild the FILEDATA.CPK

-- Before rebuilding, it's required to get the CPK original info. *To create one with the same parameters later*
+- Before rebuilding, it's required to get the CPK original info. *To create one with the same parameters later.*
 ![Get file info](https://imgur.com/g3bJOqD.png)

 - Then, you can do a repackaging without edits as a sanity check.